MaciejMarkiewicz/fashion-mnist/README.md

 ### Results

-I tested the k-value on a limited set of 10,000 train images and 2,000 validation images and decided to go with k = 5 for the full-size test (actually half-size, because neither my laptop, nor Google Colab could handle it).
+I tested the k-value on a limited set of 10,000 train images and 2,000 validation images and decided to go with k = 5 for the full-size test (actually half-size, because neither my laptop, nor Google Colab could handle it in this form).
 The results obtained are as follows (accuracy):

 10k train/2k validation: